What is an A/B test?

 What tools are used for A/B testing?

-The best way to manage an A/B test is by using an A/B testing tool like Optimizely.
-You can easily set up experiments and track them over time so that you can see what works best for your audience, but this isn't the only way.
+The best way to manage an A/B test is by using an A/B testing tools like Google Optimize, Optimizely etc. You can easily set up experiments and track them over time so that you can see what works best for your audience, but this isn't the only way.

 Adobe Target is a marketing platform that lets you create an account and access your audience data from Adobe Analytics.
 You can use this information to create customized content for your website and social media profiles.